mariahammerstrom/Project5/README.md

-##Project5: N-body simulation of an open galactic cluster
+##Project 5: N-body simulation of an open galactic cluster

 ####Project 5